juicedata/juicefs-csi-driver/docs/en/getting_started.md

 # Thoroughly check this YAML file, and install
 kubectl apply -f ./juicefs-csi-sidecar.yaml

+# Directly install using this command
+./juicefs-csi-webhook-install.sh install
 ```

 If you had to use this installation method in a production environment, be sure to include the generated `juicefs-csi-sidecar.yaml` into source code management, so that you can track any future config modifications.